-Learn about Permaculture and Homesteading as a Family - Grow, Connect, and Delight Together
+Learn about Permaculture and Homesteading in a family-friendly environment Grow, Connect, and Delight Together

 A Family Camping Experience Like Nothing Else

-And the other other best part is – camping at Willow Creek Farm.
-We’re located just southwest of London, Ontario.
-Just over two hours from Toronto, and just under two hours from Windsor/Detroit.
+Willow Creek Farm is located southwest of London, Ontario, about two hours from Toronto, and just under two hours from Windsor/Detroit.

 Our farm is super quiet (at first we couldn’t believe how quiet), and the stars you can see on clear nights will amaze you.